Skip to main content

 How does Expansion down work?

-As soon as the lowest buy order is executed, the bot will place an additional buy order one step lower.
+• When a Buy order at the lowest level is executed, the bot places another Buy order one step lower.

 Step and levels